Razzano/Vivaldi_Custom/README.md

 The custom-ui-mod.zip file contains 2 bat files, 1 js file, 2 css files, 2 html files, png icons and 1 how-to.txt file.
 Other posted files are all contained in custom-ui-mod.zip file.

 Create a new folder (recommended) and name it (for example) Vivaldi UI Mod.
-Un-zip the custom-ui-mod.zip mod into newly created folder.
+Un-zip the custom-ui-mod.zip contents into newly created folder.
 All the un-zipped files need to remain together and DO NOT rename any file.
 Click the custom-ui-mod-Install.bat file to load created files into Vivaldi browser app.
 Click the custom-ui-mod-Uninstall.bat to remove the installed files from Vivaldi browser app.
 Follow the simple instructions in the How-To.txt file.

 Description for complete.zip mod:
 1. Installs a bat file (custom-ui-mod-Install.bat) to auto-insert edits/changes made to js and css files into Vivaldi Browser App.